Season 2 / Episode 1

 How to Influence Systems Change with Dr. Bruce PerryAdvice from Dr. Bruce Perry on shifting narratives and strengthening communities

-Dr. Bruce Perry and Matt pick up from their conversation in Season 1 to dive deeper into strategies for creating positive change for families.
+In this episode we pick up from our conversation in Season 1 with Dr. Bruce Perry to dive deeper into strategies for creating positive change for families.
 Hear Dr. Bruce Perry give his advice for organizations like the Institute for Family on what it takes to make an impact—from shifting mindsets through storytelling to creating sustainable connections in communities.

 Picking up from S1 E3: PEOPLE CHANGE THROUGH STORIES, Matt recalls a compelling statement from Dr. Bruce Perry: